clairelin23/A3/README.md

 # A3

 ### How to Run
-Please remember to mark all folders as source root in the IDE, so the file imports will work.
+Mark all folders as source root in the IDE for file imports.